 The text blocks include the following blocks:

 Paragraph -This block lets you add simple text to WordPress.
-You can use basic formatting for bold, italic, alignment font size, color, background.
+You can use basic formatting for bold, italic, alignment font size, color, and background.

 List Block- It allows you to add bulleted or numerical lists.